What is the real capital of the Netherlands and why does The Hague get thrown into the mix? It’s certainly confusing. Let’s clear up a few things.

-The Netherlands is confusing.
-I mean, really confusing.
-Other than trying to figure out which is the capital of the Netherlands (spoiler: the real capital of the Netherlands is Amsterdam), you first have to know the difference between Holland and the Netherlands.
+Before trying to figure out which is the capital of the Netherlands (yes, we know the real capital of the Netherlands is Amsterdam), you first have to know the difference between Holland and the Netherlands.

 Wait, hold on.
 After his reign ended, Napoleon (the emperor this time) sent a governor to take over the kingdom instead of his brother.
 It was after this short lived governor that the seat returned to The Hague.

 But then, why is The Hague relatively unknown as a political center by people entering the country?
-Is it the difficulty in getting there by train?
-Relative to other cities, The Hague is kind of stranded when compared to Rotterdam or Utrecht.
 Maybe it’s the lack of an airport?
-Most that enter the country come from Schiphol, and though The Hague shares an airport with Rotterdam, trying to get from The Hague from there requires you to go to Rotterdam first.
+Most that enter the country come from Schiphol, and though The Hague shares an airport with Rotterdam, trying to get to The Hague from there requires you to go to Rotterdam first.

-What are your thoughts?
 Was there a time you believed the capital of the Netherlands was not Amsterdam?
-You can be honest here, we won’t judge 😉 Let us know in the comments!
+You can be honest here, tell us your thoughts in the comments below.